Commit-Boost/commit-boost-client/docs/docs/get_started/running/binary.md

 # Binary

 :::warning
-Running the modules natively means you opt out of the security guarantees made by Docker and it's up to you how to setup and ensure the modules run safely.
+Running the modules natively means you opt out of the security guarantees made by Docker, and it is up to you to set up the modules and ensure they run safely.
 :::

 ## Setup